-- 6.1 Based on the assurance process outlined above, in terms of effectiveness, the Council's governance arrangements continue to be regarded as fit for purpose in accordance with the governance framework, subject to the areas identified for review or improvement set out in section 8 below.

-- 6.2 Our financial management arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2015).

-- 6.3 Our assurance arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit (2010).

-- 6.4 The Council has designated the Head of Legal & Governance Services as the Senior Information Risk Owner, with the Head of Corporate IT & Revenues as Depute.
-Our information security measures have been reviewed in 2022/23 to ensure continuing compliance with the Public Service Network (PSN) and other cyber security requirements.

-- 6.5 The Chief Internal Auditor is the Council's nominated Money Laundering Reporting Officer.
-There has been no relevant activity in respect of Council and its group during the year.

-- 6.6 We have structures in place which support constructive challenge and effective scrutiny to our system of internal control and our broader governance arrangements.
-In particular: -

-- Audit & Risk Committee

-- Scrutiny & Performance Committee

-- Finance & Resources Committee

-- Themed Committees

-- Executive Leadership Team / Extended Executive Leadership Team

-- Policy & Governance Group

-- Transformation & Change Board

-- Internal Audit

-- External Audit (presently Audit Scotland)
+- 6.1 Based on the assurance process outlined above, in terms of effectiveness, the Council's governance arrangements continue to be regarded as fit for purpose in accordance with the governance framework, subject to the areas identified for review or improvement set out in section 8 below. - 6.2 Our financial management arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2015). - 6.3 Our assurance arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit (2010). - 6.4 The Council has designated the Head of Legal & Governance Services as the Senior Information Risk Owner, with the Head of Corporate IT & Revenues as Depute.
+Our information security measures have been reviewed in 2022/23 to ensure continuing compliance with the Public Service Network (PSN) and other cyber security requirements. - 6.5 Our counter-fraud and anti-corruption arrangements conform with CIPFA's Code of Practice on Managing the Risks of Fraud and Corruption. - 6.6 The Chief Internal Auditor is the Council's nominated Money Laundering Reporting Officer.
+There has been no relevant activity in respect of Council and its group during the year. - 6.7 The Council's Audit & Risk Committee operates in line with CIPFA's Audit Committees: Practical Guidance for Local Authorities. - 6.8 We have structures in place which support constructive challenge and effective scrutiny to our system of internal control and our broader governance arrangements.
+In particular: - - Audit & Risk Committee - Scrutiny & Performance Committee - Finance & Resources Committee - Themed Committees - Executive Leadership Team / Extended Executive Leadership Team - Policy & Governance Group - Transformation & Change Board - Internal Audit - External Audit (presently Audit Scotland)